 You are likely reading this article because your pet is already missing.
 If not, do yourself a favor and have them scanned now so you can record the number.
 Verify the number with any paperwork you may have, as mistakes happen.
 I have seen a number of microchip mixups over the years including sibling kittens, all chipped on the same day, and German Shepherds who looked the same having their paperwork accidentally swapped.

 By itself, the microchip is just a barcode and a number, and the number helps no one if it is not registered.
 Unfortunately many owners don’t understand how this works.
 Some owners don’t even know if their pet is chipped.

 Do not assume that the vet or shelter registered for you!
 Most vets do not provide this service, and while many shelters do, you will still want to check for accuracy.
 As many as 50% of chipped lost pets entering shelters do not have current information attached to them.
 The chip isn’t registered, is registered to a previous owner, or is registered to the current owner but with outdated address and phone numbers.
 Start by going to Pet Microchip Lookup and entering your pet’s chip number.
 This website will tell you if the chip is registered, with which registry, and on what date.

 3) Update registration

 You will have to contact the registry directly to make sure the information is correct.
 If it is not registered, do it right away.
-You can register with the chip’s manufacturer, for example Home Again, or you can register with a different organization like Found Animals, which is free and can be completed online in minutes.
-I recommend registering with Found Animals in any case because it provides immediate protection.
-Updating information in some registries can take days or even weeks, and you don’t want to wait when your pet is missing.
+You can register with the chip’s manufacturer, for example Home Again, or you can register with a different organization like Free Pet Chip Registry which can be completed online in minutes.
 Check out this article and video for detailed information on how chips work and how to register.